Application Requirements and Procedure for the M.Sc. Biomedical Engineering and Medical Physics

 - If you are applying before completing your Bachelor's degree, please send us the certified official transcript of records together with a formal list of the courses to be completed by the time of graduation (a link to the corresponding position on the official website of your university is sufficient).
 Provide us with your degree certificate as soon as possible, at latest one year after starting your studies at TUM (see also the remark at admission in advance).

-If your Bachelor's degree is from a non-German university, please fill out the analysis of your curriculum , NEW as of March 2022, and also provide official descriptions of all your completed courses - a link to the relevant website of your university may also be sufficient.
+If your Bachelor's degree is from a non-German university, please fill out the analysis of your curriculum , and also provide official descriptions of all your completed courses - a link to the relevant website of your university may also be sufficient.

 - Language proficiency